Dual Enrollment (DE) Courses

 Each 3 and 4 credit college course is equal to 1 high school credit.

-Each 1 credit college course is equal to .5 high school credit.
+Each 1 and 2 credit college course is equal to .5 high school credit.

 HLA will accept any DE courses that are offered by the college.